 The BEST baby bathtub on the market.
 MJ hated baths until we started using this!
 It circulates the water constantly so there's clean water coming in and the dirty water flows out (which is much needed since they always pee in the water), AND it comes with a thermometer attached that beeps if the water gets too hot and goes blue if it gets too cold!

 Ok this is actually a mom product, but it's the most comfortable nursing bra ever!
 I tried on a bunch at target and Nordstrom, and this is the only one I ever wear.
 I got it in tan and black :)

-You may have heard of the Owlet baby monitor by now.
-It's an awesome new product on the market that monitors baby's heart rate and oxygen levels while they sleep!
+You may have heard of the Owlet baby monitors by now.
+It's an awesome new product on the market that tracks baby's heart rate and oxygen levels while they sleep!
 It sends the info straight to your smart phone which will go off if there are any unhealthy changes.
 I was so paranoid when I first brought MJ home from the hospital and this product was the only way I could sleep at night!
-The only down side is that my baby is a little squirmy at night, so sometimes it will disconnect and alert me so I have to get up more often and adjust it on him.
+The only down side is that my baby is a little squirmy at night, so sometimes it will disconnect and notify me so I have to get up more often and adjust it on him.
 Overall though great product!